gazzamc/starfield_hex_updater/docs/compatibility/README.md

     Any SFSE Mod utilizing the Address Library should work on this version of SFSE.

-    If the mods has updated for Starfield `v1.8.86 +` then it should be good, otherwise get in contact with me and I'll add it to the incompatible list below.
+    If the mods has updated for Starfield `v1.9.51 +` then it should be good, otherwise get in contact with me and I'll add it to the incompatible list below.

     **NOTE**
-    Due to the `1.8.86` update breaking some things in SFSE some of these mods below are awaiting updates and/or have removed Address Library support temporarily.
-    I've moved many into incompatible until I can patch for the GamePass version
+    I've temporarily moved mods many into incompatible until I can verify the most common

 ### Testing